mikera/convex-snap/packages/snap/README.md

-# TypeScript Example Snap
+# Convex Example Snap

-This snap demonstrates how to develop a snap with TypeScript.
+This snap demonstrates how to develop a snap with TypeScript and Convex.
 It is a simple snap that displays a confirmation dialog when the `hello` JSON-RPC method is called.